gingerbeardman/Bookmarks/Bookmarks.novaextension/README.md

 You can use an editor command to "Add Folder Bookmark".

-> Due to Nova limitations folders cannot be opened in Nova, so clicking a folder does Open in Finder (not the same as Show in Finder).
+> Due to Nova limitations clicking on a folder reveals it in the Files sidebar with automation using AppleScript.

 ## Missing